Baron Tredegar

 Baron Tredegar, of Tredegar in the County of Monmouth, was a title in the Peerage of the United Kingdom.
 It was created on 16 April 1859 for the Welsh politician Sir Charles Morgan, 3rd Baronet, who had earlier represented Brecon in Parliament.
 His eldest son, Charles Rodney Morgan, sat as Member of Parliament for Brecon, but predeceased his father.
-Lord Tredegar was therefore succeeded by his second son, the second Baron.
+The first baron was therefore succeeded by his next eldest son, the second baron.

 Barons Tredegar

-Charles Morgan was a politician and soldier, and notably commanded a section of the Light Brigade at the Battle of Balaclava during the Crimean War.
+Godfrey Charles Morgan was a politician and soldier, and notably commanded a section of the Light Brigade at the Battle of Balaclava during the Crimean War.
 Godfrey was 22 and Captain in the 17th Lancers.
 His horse, Sir Briggs, also survived, and lived at Tredegar House until his death at the age of 28.
 He was buried with full military honours in the Cedar Garden at the House.
 The monument still stands there today.

 On 28 December 1905 he was created Viscount Tredegar, of Tredegar in the County of Monmouth, in the Peerage of the United Kingdom.
 He never married and the viscountcy became extinct on his death in 1913.
 He was succeeded in the baronetcy and barony by his nephew, Courtenay, the third Baron.
 He was the eldest son of the Hon.
-Frederick Courtenay Morgan, third son of the first Baron.
+Frederic Courtenay Morgan, third son of the first Baron.
 On 4 August 1926 the viscountcy was revived when he was created Viscount Tredegar, of Tredegar in the County of Monmouth, in the Peerage of the United Kingdom.
 Lord Tredegar subsequently served as Lord-Lieutenant of Monmouthshire.

-He was succeeded by his only son, the second Viscount.
-He was a poet and well-known eccentric.
-Lord Tredegar was childless and the viscountcy became extinct on his death in 1949.
-He was succeeded in the baronetcy and barony by his uncle, the fifth Baron.
+On his death in 1934, Courtenay was succeeded by his only son, Evan, who became the second viscount.
+The new Lord Tredegar, a poet and well-known eccentric, was homosexual despite two marriages.
+As a result, he died childless in 1949, and the viscountcy became extinct.
+He was succeeded in the barony and baronetcy by his elderly uncle, Frederic, who became the fifth Baron.
 He was a younger son of the aforementioned the Hon.
-Frederick Courtenay Morgan.
-On his death the titles passed to his son, the sixth Baron.
-When the sixth Baron died in 1962 the baronetcy and barony became extinct as well.
+Frederic Courtenay Morgan.
+Due to lack of estate planning on Evan's death, Frederic inherited a large inheritance tax bill.
+To avoid a reoccurrence in the event of his own demise, Frederic passed the estates immediately to his son, John, who on his father's death in 1954 became the sixth and final Baron Tredegar, dying childless in 1962.